10 Best Things To Buy With SNAP at Trader Joe’s

 One of the best things about SNAP benefits, aside from helping low-income recipients get the sustenance they need by expanding their healthy food budget, is that they can be used at so many good stores that accept them — including Trader Joe’s.

 Trader Joe’s has become known for its quality food at low prices, which counts even more when inflation is at an all-time high.
-And while not every item on your shopping list will yield the best value when it comes to using your SNAP benefits at the grocery chain, there are plenty that will.
+And while not every item on your shopping list will yield the best value when it comes to using your SNAP benefits at the grocery chain, there are plenty that will.Â

 Here are the 10 best things to buy with SNAP the next time you’re at Trader Joe’s.

-Trader Joe’s Six-Packs of Single-Serving Yogurt
+Trader Joe’s Single-Serve Yogurt

 Trader Joe’s Ready Veggies

-• Price: $2.99
+- Price: $2.99

 A blend of broccoli, Brussels sprouts, red cabbage, kale, carrots and snow peas is what you’ll find in TJ’s 12-ounce bag of raw Ready Veggies.
-While Target sells a 12-ounce bag of raw veggies for $2.79, it only contains cauliflower, carrots and broccoli, which pales in comparison to the variety of veggies offered by Trader Joe’s.
+While Target, Walmart, Costco and other grocers have vegetable bag options, all seem to pale in comparison to the variety of veggies offered by Trader Joe’s at a very reasonable price, and most importantly, SNAP eligible.Â

 Trader Joe’s Mandarin Orange Chicken

-• Price: $4.99
+- Price: $4.99

 When you need a weeknight dinner in a snap, TJ’s Mandarin Orange Chicken is the perfect solution.
 Each 22-ounce bag serves about five, which is around $1 per serving.
 Add some rice and veggies and you’ll have a tasty, satisfying meal that’s very affordable.
 Other brands of frozen orange chicken can easily cost several dollars more.